OpenImaging/miqa/IMPORTING.md

+## Objects in MIQA
+It may be helpful to know how objects are organized in MIQA before you start importing.
+Each user of MIQA may have a different way of storing their medical scans, so MIQA's object structure is intended to be flexible towards different organization methods.

+The top-level organization in MIQA is the Project.
+At the Project level, MIQA superusers may edit the import and export paths, perform imports and exports, and edit the users who have permissions on that project.
+Each project has a group of members who may be given read-only access, tier 1 review access, or tier 2 review access.

+Each Project has within it a set of Experiments, and each Experiment has within it a set of Scans.
+It is up to the superuser who creates this project how to organize image files in this schema.
+There is one final layer of organization that may be applied at the sub-Scan level: each Scan can have one or more Frames.

+Frames are intended to be any sub-scan structure, such as time-steps or positions.
+Sub-scan structures are not required but they are supported.
+If you have one image file per scan, then you should create one Frame object per Scan.
+In the case that you have multiple image files to associate with a single Scan, this is when multiple Frames can be made for a single Scan and when Frame ordering becomes applicable.
+Ordering can be applied to Frames in a Scan by their `frame_number`.

 ## Importing / Exporting Data
+Importing and exporting data to/from MIQA is a permission reserved for superusers, since these operations affect Project configuration.

 In MIQA, each Project has settings that allow you to specify file paths to an import file and an export file.
 The import file is how you ingest data into the project and the export file will write project contents into an ingestable format.
 These files must be either CSV or JSON.
 The file paths you specify should be absolute and visible to wherever your server is running.

 If you are using a production instance with native deployment, be sure that these paths are on the same machine and readable by the user that runs the Django server.